8.10 ACCEPTANCE AND TESTING

 The contract documents may also require additional samples be taken directly on the resulting longitudinal joint between adjacent lanes.
 These longitudinal joint cores, when required, shall be evaluated separately from the eight mat cores (above).
 The sampling procedure, frequency and lot size for longitudinal joint cores shall be as specified in the contract documents.

 Specifications also describe a statistical procedure for field density (voids) evaluation together with a schedule and corresponding formulas for determining payment adjustments for the lot.
 Project inspection personnel shall observe the following when using the statistical procedure.
-These procedures are valid for all HMA projects.
+These procedures are valid for all asphalt paving projects.

 n Sample locations should be selected randomly within areas designated by specifications.
 The length laid in each lot is divided into approximately equal sublots.
 Obtain one sample at a random location within each sublot.
 This should be accomplished using a spreadsheet or other computerized program specifically designed for this purpose.
-A core will not be taken less than 300 mm (1 foot) from the edge of a given pass of the finishing machine.
-Procedure for identifying random locations should provide for the potential to obtain a core sample at any distance 300 mm (1 foot) or greater from the edge.
-Similarly, random cores are not to be taken within 300 mm (1 foot) of runouts, day’s work joints or structures.
-For pavement sections with a paved (or partially paved) shoulder placed concurrently with mainline lane, the random location should be based on a distance 300 mm (1 foot) or greater from the lane line (painted edgeline location).
+A core will not be taken less than 1 foot from the edge of a given pass of the finishing machine.
+Procedure for identifying random locations should provide for the potential to obtain a core sample at any distance 1 foot or greater from the edge.
+Similarly, random cores are not to be taken within 1 foot of runouts, day’s work joints or structures.
+For pavement sections with a paved (or partially paved) shoulder placed concurrently with mainline lane, the random location should be based on a distance 1 foot or greater from the lane line (painted edgeline location).
 In other words, the paved shoulder area is excluded from the random core sampling area (lot) for the mainline lane.
 Similarly, paved ramp shoulders are excluded from sampling area for the ramp’s driving lane.
 The latest version of “Random Core Location Program”, a spreadsheet for determining random core sample locations, is available from the Office of Construction and Materials websites on DOTNET and World Wide Web (www).

 n If layer being sampled adheres to a lower layer, it may be necessary to sample through two or more layers or full depth.
 Contractor will need to remove the extra depth by sawing the sample with a masonry saw.
 It may be necessary to cool sample by refrigeration or ice to prevent damage during sawing.
 It is important that core bits be kept sharp.